-An Accounting major is the 2nd most popular major in this state.
+As a degree choice, Taxation is the 20th most popular major in the state.

 |Education Level||Number of Grads|